Understanding Reader Perception Shifts upon Disclosure of AI Authorship: Results

 \subsection{Effect of Communicative Purpose on Reader Perception (\ref{rq:act-of-writing})}

 We computed marginal and conditional $R^2$ to evaluate the explanatory power of the linear mixed-effect models.
-The marginal $R^2$ was approximately 0.20 across all models, indicating that the fixed effects explained a moderate amount of variance.
-The conditional $R^2$ was approximately 0.30, confirming that including participant-level random effects improved the model fit.
+The marginal $R^2$ was approximately 0.20 across all models, indicating that the fixed effects accounted for a moderate amount of variance.
+The conditional $R^2$ was approximately 0.30, confirming that the inclusion of participant-level random effects improved the model fit.